Initial Setup in the PALS Online System

 You can remove an administrator role or class using the same steps used to add it, only clicking “Remove role” or “Remove class” instead of adding one.
 Note that a class must be empty to remove it; see the Manage Student Records page or Assigning Current Class to a Different (New) Teacher for how to remove or reassign students.

 Once an account has no class or administrator role assigned, the person will no longer be able to access your district’s account.
-To completely remove the account from your district’s pool of available accounts, see Deactivating and restoring access to accounts.
+To completely remove the account from your district’s pool of available accounts, see Deactivating or Reactivating Accounts in the PALS Online System.